 Good Scientific Practice

-"An author is a person who has made an original, identifiable contribution to the content of a scientific publication in the form of text, data or software."
-(Guideline 14 of the DFG Code of Conduct for Safeguarding Good Scientific Practice).
-So far, so good.
-But in reality, the situation is often more complex.
-Especially in the early stages of your scientific career, your own situation in questions of authorship is often characterised by a lack of experience, uncertainty and dependence on authorities.
-This workshop is designed to help you gain clarity about the common regulations, rights and obligations surrounding the topic of "publication and authorship", to become aware of the grey areas and to find out which addresses you can turn to when you have questions about scientific integrity.
+"An author is an individual who has made a genuine, identifiable contribution to the content of a research publication of text, data or software."
+(Guideline 14 of the DFG Code of Conduct “Guidelines for Safeguarding Good Research Practice”).
+This could say it all.
+In reality, however, the situation is often more complex.
+Especially in the early academic career phase, your own situation with regard to questions of authorship is often characterized by a lack of experience, uncertainty and dependencies.
+This workshop is intended to help you gain better clarity about the current regulations, rights and obligations in the area of "publication and authorship", to become aware of the grey areas and to find out where you can turn to in case of questions and violations of scientific integrity.
+The workshop also includes a discussion on scientific writing in times of AI.

 Target groups